LineageOS/android_frameworks_opt_telephony/README.txt

   adb shell am broadcast -a com.android.internal.telephony.{x}.action_attached

-Additionally, you on DEGUGGABLE builds (userdebug, eng) you can replace the retry configuration by setting the SystemProperty: test.data_retry_config for instance:
+== Testing on Debuggable Builds ==

+On debuggable builds (userdebug, eng) you can change additional settings through system properties.
+These properties can be set with "setprop" for the current boot, or added to local.prop to persist across boots.

+device# setprop key value

+device# echo "key=value" >> /data/local.prop
+device# chmod 644 /data/local.prop

+-- Retry configuration --

+You can replace the connection retry configuration.
+For example, you could change it to perform 4 retries at 5 second intervals:

-  adb shell setprop test.data_retry_config "5000,5000,5000"
+device# setprop test.data_retry_config "5000,5000,5000"

-Which changes the retry to 3 retires at 5 second intervals.
-This can be added to /data/local.prop, don't forget to "adb shell chmod 0600 /data/local.prop":
-  $ cat local.prop.test.data_retry_config
-  test.data_retry_config=5000,5000,5000,5000
+-- Roaming --

+You can force the telephony stack to always assume that it's roaming to verify higher-level framework functionality:

+device# setprop telephony.test.forceRoaming true